milesj/shapeshifter/README.md

 #### Imports

-The `imports` array provides a mechanism for defining ES2015 imports, which in turn allow re-use of application level structures.
+The `imports` array provides a mechanism for defining ES imports, which in turn allow re-use of application level structures.

 An import object requires a `path` property that maps to a file in the application, relative to the transpiled schema.
 Default imports can be defined with the `default` property, while named imports can be defined with `named` (an array).

 ```json
 "imports": [